Scholars at Risk Application

 - Completed and signed application form;

-- Statement of Intent describing why applicant should be considered for the Scholar-at-Risk Fellowship.
-This statement should include background information on why the candidate came to Canada, or why they are seeking to study in Canada; their current circumstances, and why they are pursuing their chosen graduate program (2 pages max – single spaced, 12 pt font);
+- Statement of Intent describing why the applicant should be considered for the Scholars-at-Risk Fellowship.
+This statement should include background information on why the candidate came to Canada, or why they are seeking to study in Canada; their current circumstances, and why they are pursuing their chosen graduate program (2 pages max – single spaced, 12pt font);

 - Transcripts from all post-secondary institutions (scans of official, unofficial, student-issued or web transcripts are permitted);

 - Curriculum vitae outlining academic achievements, scholarships and awards received, plus publications, work experience, and extracurricular involvement both inside and outside a university.
 Extracurricular experience should be clearly separated into two categories: inside and outside of the university context;

-5. Copy of University of Toronto Offer of Admission letter if not currently registered in a program; and
+- Copy of University of Toronto Offer of Admission letter, if not currently registered in a program;

-6. If applicable, proof of Protected Person status (e.g. copy of the letter of determination from the Immigration and Refugee Board or Citizenship and Immigration Canada or Protected Person Status Document).
+- If applicable, proof of Protected Person status (e.g. copy of the letter of determination from the Immigration and Refugee Board or Citizenship and Immigration Canada or Protected Person Status Document); and

-7. Leadership and community involvement Reference Letter – maximum two pages (written by someone who knows the candidate in an academic or a non-academic capacity.
+- Letter of Reference regarding leadership and community involvement – maximum two pages, written by an individual who knows the candidate in an academic or a non-academic capacity.
 For further details regarding the letter’s content, please visit the SGS website.